Nonperturbative infrared enhancement of nonGaussian correlators in de Sitter space: Discussion

 Finally, we note the specific momentum dependence of the $g_2$ loop contributions in \eqn{eq:factor}, \eqn{eq:result} which is singular whenever the sum of any two momenta approaches zero, $K_{ij}\to0$.
 This loop contribution thus gives a distinct signature from the tree-level one and, in fact, provides the dominant contribution for such momentum configurations.
-This is a direct consequence of the IR behavior \eqn{eq:IF} of the nonlocal four-point vertex \eqn{eq:fourpointconf}.
-In the present case, the latter is given by the two-point function \eqn{eq:D} of the operator $\phi^2$ which, at large momentum separation is essentially that of a free scalar field of mass $\bar M^2\approx d(\varepsilon+\bar\varepsilon)$, as noticed in \cite{Serreau:2013psa}.
-Loop contributions can thus be seen as describing the exchange of a light (composite) scalar degree of freedom, whereas the tree-level contribution is a contact term.
-Similar contact and exchange diagrams appear in tree-level calculations of nonGaussian trispectrum for primordial density perturbations in inflationary models and lead to specific nonGaussian signatures \cite{Arroja:2008ga}.
+This is a direct consequence of the infrared behavior \eqn{eq:IF} of the nonlocal four-point vertex \eqn{eq:fourpointconf}.
+In the present case, the latter is given by the two-point function \eqn{eq:D} of the operator $\phi^2$ which, at large momentum separation is essentially that of a free scalar field of mass $\bar M^2\approx d(\varepsilon+\bar\varepsilon)$, as noticed in \cite{Serreau:2013psa}. { The $g_2$ loop contribution can thus be seen as describing the exchange of a light (composite) scalar degree of freedom, whereas the $g_1$ term, which receives contribution from both the tree-level vertex and loop corrections, is a contact term \cite{Bernardeau:2003nx}.

-In conclusion, we have obtained an analytic expression of the nonGaussian four-point correlator of an $O(N)$ scalar field in the large-$N$ limit, which shows that dS IR effects can lead to nonperturbative enhancement of loop contributions.
-We believe our result adds to the understanding of the nontrivial IR physics of light scalar fields in dS space.
-Although the present model is too simplistic for realistic cosmology applications, our calculation demonstrates how IR effects may spoil the usual perturbative expectations.
-Possible implications for inflationary cosmology need to be investigated.
+In conclusion, we have obtained an analytic expression of the non-Gaussian four-point correlator of an $O(N)$ scalar field in the large-$N$ limit.
+Loop contributions get dramatically amplified by infrared/secular effects and, for deep superhorizon momenta, eventually contribute the same order in coupling as the tree-level vertex.
+The present $O(N)$ scalar field theory in the large-$N$ limit provides an example where such infrared/secular effects can be explicitly resummed, demonstrating how the secular $\ln\eta$ growth of perturbative contributions eventually saturate to well-defined, albeit nonperturbative expressions.
+We believe our results add to the understanding of the nontrivial infrared physics of light scalar fields in de Sitter space.
+On the phenomenological side, although it should be made clear that the present test scalar field setup is, by no means, a realistic model of actual cosmological curvature perturbation,\footnote{ For instance, the relevant self-interactions of curvature perturbations in single field inflation models have both cubic and quartic contributions, with derivative couplings which ameliorate the infrared/late-time behavior of momentum/time integrals in loop diagrams \cite{Maldacena:2002vr,Arroja:2008ga}.} our calculation illustrates how infrared effects can spoil the usual perturbative expectations (see also \cite{Cogollo:2008bi}).
+Possible implications, e.g., for multifield inflationary models \cite{Bartolo:2001cw}, remain to be investigated.}